||Trad, Alpine, 5 pitches, 500', Grade III

 This is a fun route to an outstanding summit that is a bit off the beaten path when you consider the other classics on Liberty Bell (Liberty Crack, the Beckey Route).
 There's some flaky/crispy rock in places, but it's not dangerous.
 The fourth pitch corner is particularly good and is the highlight of the route.

-Pitch 1 heads up a left trending gully/crack system to a ledge with some small trees.
-4th-Easy 5th class.
+Pitch 1 heads up a left trending gully/crack system, past a couple of trees, to a good belay ledge.
+(5.5)

-Pitch 3 climbs the L facing corner and flakes.
-Some of the flakes are a bit hollow down low.
-The crux layback moves come about 25 feet off the belay and are reasonably protected.
-As of this writing, there is a fixed cam near the crux as well as an old, rusty piton above the cam.
+Pitch 3 is a left facing corner system made up of large thin flakes that are a little loose in places down low.
+The crux moves come about 25 feet off the belay and are reasonably protected if you look around.
 PG13 perhaps given the flakes but not too dangerous.
-After the flakes, continue up the easier L facing corner to a small ledge and belay.
-The crux corner lies above.
+After the flakes, continue up to a small ledge and belay.
 Approximately 100' long.
-5.8.
+(5.8/5.9).

 Pitch 5 heads up and left on easy terrain to the west summit of Liberty Bell.
 Easy - mid 5th.